-We are finally on the home stretch for renovations at Style Curator team member Bonnie’s house (stay tuned for the full house reveal soon).
+We are finally on the home stretch of renovations for Style Curator team member Bonnie’s house (stay tuned for the full house reveal soon).
 In her hallway is the entrance to the laundry/bathroom area and we wanted to change the regular door to a sliding door.
-A sliding door would save much needed space in the laundry while still offering privacy to this zone.
+A sliding door would save much-needed space in the laundry while still offering privacy to this zone.

 This was the perfect opportunity to install the door of Bonnie’s dreams — a barn door!
 We knew it would be functional while also adding a design feature to her hallway.